briancappello/flask-unchained/README.md

 **NOTE:** The README assumes v0.8 of Flask Unchained, which is not yet released to PyPI. (install from master with `pip install "git+https://github.com/briancappello/flask-unchained.git@master#egg=flask-unchained[dev]"`)

-Everything works right out of the box:
+Everything should just work right out of the box:

 ```bash
 # create a virtual environment and activate it (other ways work too, eg pipenv)